AMWA-TV/is-14/docs/APIs.md

 All public APIs are versioned as follows:

 * Requesting the API base resource (such as http(s)://&lt;ip address or hostname&gt;:&lt;port&gt;/x-nmos/configuration/) will provide a list containing the versions of the API present on the Node.
-* A versioned API response must include only resources which match the schema for that API version.
+* A versioned API response MUST include only resources which match the schema for that API version.
 * Data which is held for mismatched minor API versions may be returned if it can be conformed to the correct schema (see example below).
-Data must never be conformed between major API versions.
+Data MUST never be conformed between major API versions.

 #### Versioning Example